 Step 3: After this, go to the View tab and enable Show hidden files, folders, and drives, followed by clicking on the Apply and OK button to save changes.

-Solution 2: Fix with Command Prompt
+Solution 2: Command Prompt

 Step 1: Open the Run box on PC by pressing Windows+R key.